Paul Goldschmidt Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.77 team ERA that ranks first across all MLB pitching staffs.
+- The Brewers have the top team ERA across all league pitching staffs (3.77).

-- The Brewers rank 19th in baseball in home runs surrendered (192 total, 1.2 per game).
+- Brewers pitchers combine to give up 193 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- In his most recent time out on Wednesday against the St. Louis Cardinals, the right-hander tossed six innings, giving up one earned run while surrendering four hits.
+- In his last appearance on Thursday, the left-hander threw six scoreless innings against the St. Louis Cardinals while surrendering three hits.

-- The 30-year-old has put together a 4.35 ERA and 7.6 strikeouts per nine innings across 21 games this season, while giving up a batting average of .282 to his opponents.
+- In 22 games this season, the 36-year-old has a 3.20 ERA and 6 strikeouts per nine innings, while allowing a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.